This page contains references to newspaper and magazine articles that contain top film lists.

 Total Film (May 2009) The 67 Most Influential Films Ever Made—The magazine chose 67 milestone films.

 Total Film (November 2010) The Definitive 25 Greatest Horror Movies Ever Made—A poll of critics and filmmakers came up with a list of the best horror films of all time.
-Despite the title, the article presented a top-50 list that leans popular.
+Despite the title, the article presented a top-50 list.

 Trains Magazine (2010) 100 Greatest Train Movies—The magazine selected the best films about trains, or that included a scene with a train, or had the word, "train," in the title.

-Vancouver Sun (October 4, 2007) 100 Greatest Films—The newspaper presented its highbrow leaning list of the best films.
+Vancouver Sun (October 4, 2007) 100 Greatest Films—The newspaper presented its mainstream/highbrow leaning list of the best films.

-Vanity Fair (September 2005) 50 Greatest Films—The magazine presents its version of the best films of all time in a mainstream list.
+Vanity Fair (September 2005) 50 Greatest Films—The magazine presents its version of the best films of all time.

 Washington Post (August 27, 1977)—Staff critics picked their top 50 films.